 On The Brady Bunch, Marcia joins Greg's Boy Scout troop because there Ain't No Rule that says a girl can't be a Boy Scout.
 Greg tries to retaliate by joining Marcia's Sunflower Girls Group, but he is prevented because in his case, there is a rule — not against boys joining the group, but because there is an age limit which he is too old for.
 Instead, he gets younger brother Peter to join.

 At the time, there most definitely was a rule that said a girl can't be a Boy Scout.
-They were allowed to be Explorers starting in the early 1970s, so it's possible that Marcia joined Greg's Explorer post, but technically she couldn't have joined his Boy Scout Troop.
+They were allowed to be Explorers starting in the early 1970s, so it's possible that Marcia joined Greg's Explorer post, but technically she couldn't have joined his Boy Scout Troop. note Greg was actually in the Frontier Scouts, since the show typically avoided using brand names.
+This is why the Girl Scouts counterpart was called the Sunflower Girls — they even sold cookies!
+So maybe those were the Frontier Scouts' rules.

 The Catherine Tate Show: 32-year-old Bunty insists on being allowed to perform in a children's majorette team because technically there's no age limit.
 The club's manager points out that they'd been able to get by on common sense until she came along.